Janani21/OrderMe/PITCHME.md

-# Order Me
+# Order.Me

-`Order Me` is a product for Restaurants/Hotels to manage the food orders.
+Tired of taking Food Orders on paper.
+Use `Order.Me`!!

 ---
 @title[Overview]

 @snap[west span-50]
 ##  Traditional Ordering
-Most of the Restaurants/Hotels still uses the traditional way of taking orders.
+Most of the Restaurants/Hotels still use the traditional way of taking orders which is on paper.
 @snapend
 @snap[east span-50]
 ![Image of Bill book](https://j.gifs.com/zvPxY5.gif)